 However, you may be able to take out a higher loan amount at a bank you already have a relationship with.

-Personal loan is perceived to be the most popular way to finance a car simply taking it out gives you instant ownership of the car.
+Taking a personal loan is recognized to be the most popular way to finance a car simply taking it out gives you instant ownership of the car.
 Furthermore, because you know your repayment amount is going to be the same every month, it makes it easier to budget.
 The interest rate you pay on a personal loan is also usually fixed (but not always).

 Interest rates on personal loans are based on your credit history.
 The better your credit score, the lower your interest rate.
 Lower interest rates are ideal because it means you pay a lower cost for borrowing the loan.
 Some personal loans come with a variable interest rate that change periodically.